KONEY/ko2-gfx-restyle-v1-adf-amiga/README.md

 ### PITCHES
 **CV Option ALL PITCHES NORMAL is _FORCED_  by default.**
 New designs are for visuals only; different behaviours of pitches are unwanted.
 The problem is CV 1.37 broke this option but also introduced FINAL WHISTLE PITCHES, which are needed in order to show other pitch designs.
-Therefore, while waiting for an official fix, the option ALL PITCHES NORMAL is always active.
+Therefore, while hoping for an official fix, the option ALL PITCHES NORMAL is always forced.
 It won’t show as active in the menu, but it is.
-Enabling it will produce a nice new feature in which a blinking red message is shown against a black screen. 🙂
+Enabling it will introduce you to a nice new feature in which a blinking red message is shown against a black screen. 🙂

 #### Normal pitches become:
 + Competition Version v3